Skip to content

 Conversational Agents

 User story: You just got reviewer comments back.
-Instead of manually hunting through a 40-page paper, you open chat and paste the reviewer's feedback: "Address comment 3 about missing error bars in Table 2—add them and update the caption."
+Instead of manually hunting through a 40-page paper, you open assistant and paste the reviewer's feedback: "Address comment 3 about missing error bars in Table 2—add them and update the caption."
 The agent reads your files, makes the edits, and shows you a diff to approve.

 Example instruction: